 Food stamps support families in building and maintaining a strong foundation for health and well-being.
 If such a proposal were enacted, the modest average food stamp benefit of $1.40 per meal would be further diminished.
 It would significantly impact the majority of those who are eligible for food stamps—children, seniors, veterans and people with disabilities.
 Yet, an increasing body of research demonstrates why food assistance is a smart investment that yields positive returns in the form of food and nutrition access, economic stability, health and well-being, employment, education, and productivity, which benefits all of us.

 Food stamps only make up a tiny portion—about 2%—of the annual federal budget.
 Cuts would not provide noticeable savings to taxpayers and, instead, negatively impact the health and well-being of Colorado residents and communities, as well as our state and nation’s economic health.
 Furthermore, our statewide poll of Colorado voters, which is conducted every three years, continues to uncover the same clear insight: Hunger is a nonpartisan issue with widespread support.
 A majority of voters oppose federal cuts to programs that address hunger and believe more should be done by the government.

 With deep cuts to food assistance, Medicaid, Medicare, affordable housing and community programs, the Trump Administration’s budget proposal endangers the well-being of our residents and economy.
 Moving forward with such a proposal would lead to an increase of hunger and poverty, with the ripple effects being felt by all communities in Colorado.

 TAKE ACTION TODAY!

-Please urge your Members of Congress to “vote no” on any deep cuts to food stamps.
+Please urge your Members of Congress to oppose on significant cuts or changes to food stamps.
 Then, amplify your voice on social media.